Obstructing Lagrangian concordance for closures of 3-braids: Introduction

 \begin{thm} Let $\Lambda\neq U$ be a Legendrian knot which is smoothly the closure of a quasipositive 3-braid of algebraic length 2.
 Let $\Lambda'$ be a positive transverse push off of $\Lambda$.
 Then there is a filling of $\Sigma_2(\Lambda')$, the double cover of $S^3$ branched over $\Lambda'$, which has nonvanishing symplectic homology. \end{thm}

 The main result (Theorem \ref{thm:main}) then follows from an argument showing that this filling of $\Sigma_2(\Lambda')$ cannot embed in $B^4$.

+The strategy used in this paper can also be extended to $n$-stranded braids on a case by case basis.
+In example \ref{eg:m10_140}, we consider the $m(10_{140})$ knot, which is the closure of a 4-stranded braid.
+It was previously not known whether or not this knot can be Lagrangian concordant to the unknot since its Legendrian contact homology DGA is stable tame isomorphic to the DGA of the unknot \cite{CorNg16} and thus indistiguishable via contact homology techniques.
+We show that in fact that $m(10_{140})\nprec U$.

 A corollary of Theorem \ref{thm:main} may be of separate interest.
-In \cite{MarTos20}, Mark and Tosun pose the following question: \emph{which smooth, oriented manifolds can be realized, up to diffeomorphism, as contact type hypersurfaces in $\RR^{2n}$ with the standard symplectic structure?} They rule out a large class of 3-dimensional homology spheres from arising as contact type hypersurfaces in $\RR^4$, specifically the Brieksorn spheres.
-We find another infinite family of contact manifolds which are rational homology spheres but do not embed in $\RR^4$:
+In \cite{MarTos20}, Mark and Tosun pose the following question: \emph{which smooth, oriented manifolds can be realized, up to diffeomorphism, as contact type hypersurfaces in $\RR^{2n}$ with the standard symplectic structure?} They rule out the Brieskorn spheres.
+We find another infinite family of contact manifolds which are rational homology spheres but do not embed as contact type hypersurfaces in $\RR^4$.

 \begin{cor} Let $\Sigma_2(\Lambda')$ be the double cover of $S^3$ branched over a quasipositive transverse knot which is the closure of a 3-braid of algebraic length 2.
 Suppose $\Lambda'$ is not the unknot.
 Then $\Sigma_2(\Lambda')$ does not embed as a contact type hypersurface in $\RR^4$. \end{cor}